splunk/splunk-platform-automator/README.md

 ## Install and configure AWS support (optional)

-1. Install the aws vagrant plugin: `vagrant plugin install vagrant-aws`.
-The plugin is not maintained anymore and has issues with newer vagrant versions on OSX.
-The last working version of vagrant is 2.3.4
+1. Install either of the aws vagrant plugins:
+    * [vagrant-aws](https://github.com/mitchellh/vagrant-aws): This is te orig plugin but not maintained anymore and has issues with newer vagrant versions on OSX.
+The last working version of vagrant is 2.3.4.
+Install it with `vagrant plugin install vagrant-aws`
+    * [vagrant-gecko-aws](https://github.com/geckoboard/vagrant-aws): This is a clone of the orig project and does support newer versions (up to 2.3.7) of vagrant.
+Install it with `vagrant plugin install vagrant-gecko-aws --entry-point vagrant-aws`
-1. Download the vagrant dummy box for aws: `vagrant box add aws-dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`
+2. Download the vagrant dummy box for aws: `vagrant box add aws-dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`
-1. Generate AWS ACCESS Keys, described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds)
+3. Generate AWS ACCESS Keys, described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds)
-1. Optional, but recommended:
+4. Optional, but recommended:
-   1. Add AWS_ACCESS_KEY_ID=<your access key ID> as environment variable
+    * Add AWS_ACCESS_KEY_ID=<your access key ID> as environment variable
-   1. Add AWS_SECRET_ACCESS_KEY=<your secret access key> as environment variable
+    * Add AWS_SECRET_ACCESS_KEY=<your secret access key> as environment variable
-1. Create an ssh key pair described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) and store the public key on your disk for later reference in the config file
+5. Create an ssh key pair described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) and store the public key on your disk for later reference in the config file
-1. Create an AWS [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#vpc-security-groups) and name it for example 'Splunk_Basic' and add the following TCP ports
+6. Create an AWS [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#vpc-security-groups) and name it for example 'Splunk_Basic' and add the following TCP ports

 ### Example Basic AWS Security Group 'Splunk_Basic'